7 Must-know tips for strong relationships

 “Everyone is different.
 Everyone is individual.
 And (most) everyone thinks their way is the best way.”

-Compromise requires a somewhat unselfish move, one that says, “This seems to matter a lot to him/her, and because of that, I’m going to make a sacrifice on my part.”
-But even if it is something as small as where to go for dinner, it is a considerate and effective compromise, and not actually small at all.
+Compromise requires a somewhat unselfish move, one that says, “This seems to matter a lot to you, and because of that, I’m going to make a sacrifice on my part.”
+Even if it is something as small as where to go for dinner, that is a considerate and effective compromise and isn’t actually small at all.

 Relationships thrive under thoughtfulness, and awareness.
 I believe that to effectively make a compromise, it requires a certain level of attentiveness to the situation, and the ability to step back and ask yourself, “Is this really worth it, or am I just trying to prove a point?”

-Often times it seems we are unable to compromise out of either stubbornness, or from the inability to be open-minded.
+Oftentimes it seems we are unable to compromise out of either stubbornness or from an inability to be open-minded.
 I think it is very difficult to have any successful relationship, be it with a friend, family member or otherwise, without some level of openness to others.
 So next time you catch yourself trying to have it all your own way, try saying instead, “let’s just meet each other half-way.”

 Say you are sorry.

-But healthy apologies can never be given too quick, I believe.
-For example, there are times when I’m stressed, busy, or overwhelmed, and my response to my partner reflects that.
+There are various kinds of apologies; the not-so-serious ones and the serious ones.
+For example, there are times when I’m stressed, busy, or overwhelmed, and my response to those close reflects that.
 Did I do anything wrong?
 No, but I could have been more patient.
-So what do I do?
-I come back and say, “I am sorry, I didn’t have to respond that way.”
-Though my partner most likely understands why my response was whatever it was, I don’t want to set a precedence for even petty rudeness between us.
+When I recognize this, I come back and say, “I am sorry, I didn’t have to respond that way.”
+Though my friend or relative most likely understands why my response was whatever it was, I don’t want to set a precedence for even petty rudeness between us.
 By pausing to acknowledge that I could’ve been more kind, I am saying it is not okay to be rude.
 And whether it shows or not, I believe that this simple gesture strengthens relationships over time because it creates a respectful and loving foundation.

 Validation is so important because it creates a safe emotional environment, which then allows for openness, vulnerability, and closeness.
-It is not always easy to validate, especially during tumultuous disagreements or when you feel like you just don’t understand.
+It is not always easy to validate, especially during tumultuous disagreements or when you don’t feel like you understand.
 But isn’t this when validation is most necessary?

 There are many articles on this specific topic, but it is something that doesn’t hurt reiterating.
 To build a strong relationship, this is a necessary key component.
 Pause.
 Listen.
-Take a moment to acknowledge your partner’s feelings, experiences, thoughts, et cetera.
+Take a moment to acknowledge the feelings, experiences,and thoughts being expressed in that moment.
 This is one of the most thoughtful and loving acts that you can do for another human.

 We all want to be understood.
 We all want to feel heard.
-And when we are, we start to come alive.
+And when we are, our social climates begin to change.

 Learn to separate from your ego.